 It's amazing to review your DNS changes and track the history of your DNS zone with the tools you are familiar with.

 Now I can simply open a Pull-Request on our DNS repository to propose changes.
-After somebody else in the team reviewed my changes they get merged into the master branch and, thanks to Codeship, immediately deployed.
+After somebody else in the team reviewed my changes they get merged into the controller branch and, thanks to Codeship, immediately deployed.

 The new workflow makes changes to our DNS zone transparent and comprehensible for everybody in the team.
 Who changed our SPF records lately?
 Now it's simple to answer that question.